SAVE THE DATE! The Bike Cleveland Fundo takes place Sept 7th, 2019!

 A: All registrations are final.
 We have expenses to pay and we’ve probably already spent the money you paid to register.
 If it makes you feel better consider it a donation to a great organization – Bike Cleveland!

-Q: I can’t decide between the metric (62 mile) or the half (31 mile).
+Q: I can’t decide between the 60 and 30 miler.
 How should I choose?

 A: Consider your fitness level and your ability to sit on a bicycle saddle for a long amount of time.
 Do some test rides in the weeks and months leading up to the ride and see how you feel.